-- · Formal induction programmes and training and development plans are in place for members.
-Where identified by the Performance Development Review process senior officers participate in management development training. - All senior officers participate in the corporate staff appraisal scheme. - It had been recognised that the induction and training of members is sporadic in respect of some committees.
-In order to address this issue Authority has approved the implementation of a new, more focused training regime for members. - · A review of induction arrangements for officers is being undertaken as this area should be improved.
+- Formal induction programmes and training and development plans are in place for members.
+Where identified by the PDR process senior officers participate in management development training. - All senior officers participate in the corporate staff appraisal scheme. - It had been recognised that the induction and training of members was sporadic in respect of some committees.
+In order to address this issue Council has approved the implementation of a new, more focused training regime for members this includes the identification of certain aspects of training as mandatory. - A review of induction arrangements for officers is being undertaken as this area should be improved.
 Discussions have taken place initially at the HR Strategy Group prior to formal consultation/approval. - Appropriate training has and will continue to be delivered where identified in the Action Plan.